 Forming Academic Connections with DukeEngage

 It is our hope that students will connect their DukeEngage experience to their academic interests by choosing a program or project that allows them to put academic knowledge into practice, learn more about a particular population or region of the world or further their study of a foreign language.
 Some programs have courses or skills prerequisites that significantly enhance a student’s preparation, and serve to closely link the program to academic life at Duke.

 We’re proud of the fact that almost all DukeEngage programs benefit from the leadership of Duke faculty members.
 These faculty leaders are well positioned to recommend courses that students might take following their DukeEngage experience, to further their learning.
 Many DukeEngage experiences have also led to independent studies and honors theses or have been used to fulfill experiential certificate requirements.

 In recent years, more and more students have begun utilizing DukeEngage to fulfill a curricular requirement.
 Below are the majors, minors, and certificates in which we believe DukeEngage is most commonly utilized.

 All Duke students majoring in Public Policy must apply their skills in a real world context by completing an internship.
 DukeEngage experiences can fulfill this internship requirement if there is clear public policy content in the student’s placement, and if the placement is project-oriented, rather than direct service oriented.
 Students applying to DukeEngage programs should discuss with the DukeEngage faculty director whether this type of placement is possible early in the application process.
 The PDF below outlines which DukeEngage programs are expected to meet Public Policy internship criteria.
 Both group program and independent project students should consult with Sanford Career Services staff regarding whether their anticipated DukeEngage placement will meet the requirement.

 Students majoring in Global Health must complete an eight-week, full time experiential learning activity that addresses a global health question, context or challenge.
 The PDF below outlines which DukeEngage programs are pre-approved, and which require a petition.
-The DGHI Education Team can share information on DukeEngage programs and projects that have fulfilled this requirement in the past, and advise on the likelihood that a given project will be approved.
+The DGHI Education Team can advise further on the likelihood that a given project will be approved.